iowa state graduate

 After College

-8. Job or Grad School?
+7. Get a Job or Attend Grad School?

 For some people, four years of specialized or general education is enough.
 They’re ready to apply to entry-level job openings and never crack open another software developer manual or state government book for the rest of their lives.
 For others, grad school is the only option.
-You can’t very well be a health care doctor without furthering your medical education, can you?
+You can’t very well be a healthcare doctor without furthering your medical education, can you?

-9. Don’t Rush into a Career.
+9. Don’t Rush into a Career

 You just attended college for four years, you’re likely in debt, and everyone, including you, is expecting you to be on your way to a promising career.
 Remember that you have your whole life to work.
 Take some time to travel the country, work odd jobs, and do something you love.
 This is especially true for those who may need a breather before plunging into med school.